ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 At the implementation level the Kademlia component will offer (in exchange for a given address) a stateful iterator that the client (protocol) will use to get the "next-best" peer.

 TBD

+### Transport

+A reliable network transport is required for the proper functionality of DISC protocols.
+It can be a distinct component whose responsibilityes would be ensuring delivery, re-tries on network issues and timeouts and optimal use of network related resources.

+One example of usage for such a component could be embedding into the Kademlia driver so that the topology component is only concerned with overlay related operations, abstracting away any low level transport concerns.